 Yes, we do!
-We offer no-interest payment plans ranging from 3 to 18 months.
+While you save $1000 when you join with the single, upfront payment option, we offer no-interest payment plans ranging from 3 to 24 months.

 Keep in mind, however, that you are committing to making every payment.
 If you complete the bootcamp before making all of your payments, you're still agreeing to complete the payment plan.